DavesCodeMusings/ftpdlite/README.md

 py -m mpremote connect PORT mip install github:DavesCodeMusings/ftpdlite
 ```

+## Supported Clients
+FTPdLite works best with command-line clients.
+* The tnftp package on Linux provides an outstanding FTP experience.
+* Windows ftp.exe works, but has a limited command set and no PASV mode is a problem for firewalls.
+* For non-interactive transfers, wget works well.

 ## Caveats
 FTPdLite is a total alpha-quality product at the moment.
-It does not work with all clients.
 * It's not multi-user capable.
 Even the same user on multiple simultaneous client connections is flaky.
 * MicroPython lacks the `glob()` function, so no wildcard filenames or _mget_.
-* Does not play well with FileZilla or WinSCP GUI clients.
-Not sure why.
+* Does not play well with GUI clients (FileZilla, WinSCP, etc.) Not sure why.
 It's on the to-do list.
-* Have not yet tested successfully with Windows' ftp.exe, though PORT data channel is supported.
-* But hey, it works with wget and the tnftp client on Raspberry Pi OS.
-Woohoo!